 So can narcissists.

-In fact, many narcissists are even better and more highly skilled at reading people than empaths are.
+In fact, some narcissists are even better and more highly skilled at reading people than some empaths are.

 Does this make a narcissist an empath?
 The answer is no, most definitely not.
 There is far more to being an empath than just being able to read energy and understand other people on a deep and intimate level.

 The main difference between an empath and a narcissist is their intentions.
 What is behind their reason for reading people and what do they then intend to do with the information once they obtain it.

 It is highly important to remember that not everyone has the same motivations, needs and desires.
 Two people, particularly an empath and a narcissist, can do exactly the same thing, but both can be intending and hoping for significantly different outcomes.

 Empaths read other people’s energy for selfless reasons, and mainly so that they can be compassionate and reach out to offer support, healing and understanding.
 When they attune to other people’s emotions, feelings and tendencies they gain a deeper connection and generally find it natural to show compassion and be empathetic.
 Empaths transmute negative energy that radiates from people’s emotional states and they do this by absorbing the heavy, low vibrational signals that people emanate and they replace them with light, loving, caring high vibrations that are healing, peaceful and harmonious.